 Call for applications

-2 PhD Scholarship of 3 to 4 years
+1 PhD scholarship of 3 to 4 years

 at the Institute of Environmental Science and Geography, University of Potsdam, Germany

-In October 2015, the DFG Research Training Group “Natural Hazards and Risks in a Changing World” was established at the University of Potsdam.
+In October 2015, the DFG Research Training Group “Natural Hazards and Risks in a Changing World” (http://natriskchange.de) was established at the University of Potsdam, in cooperation with the Freie Universität of Berlin, the German Research Centre for Geosciences GFZ, and the Potsdam Institute for Climate Impact Research (PIK).
 NatRiskChange aims to develop methods that improve hazard and risk analyses and quantifications based on the transient, non-stationary nature of hazards and risks in response to changing natural and anthropogenically altered components of the earth system.
-A key change is droughts increasing in frequency and duration, which substantially can affect agriculture in semi-arid areas such as Southern Europe but also in parts of Germany.
-Funded by Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD), the NatRiskChange Research Training Group now offers two DAAD PhD scholarship at the Institute of Environmental Science and Geography of University of Potsdam, Germany, for a period of three years (or up to four years for candidates from developing countries).The related PhD projects are entitled

 The scholarship includes